Greenhouse gases: documentation of statistics

 The time series are published so that no individual enterprise’s data or development can be deduced from them.

 The greenhouse gases statistics are based on Statistics Finland’s international GHG inventory reporting.
 The Finnish Government adopted a resolution on the organisation of climate policy activities by the government authorities on 30 July 2003.
 In accordance with the Resolution, Statistics Finland is the responsible body for the national inventory system for GHG emissions.
-Statistics Finland guides the inventory work, and compiles and sends the data independently to the UNFCCC, the Kyoto Protocol supplementing it, Paris Agreement and the EU Commission.
-The role of Statistics Finland as the responsible body for the national GHG inventory system was confirmed in the Climate Change Act (609/2015) in 2015.
+Statistics Finland guides the inventory work, and compiles and sends the data independently to the UNFCCC, the Kyoto Protocol supplementing it (until 2022), Paris Agreement (from 2024 on) and the EU Commission.
+The role of Statistics Finland as the responsible body for the national GHG inventory system was confirmed in the Climate Change Act (609/2015).

 Finland is a party to the 1992 United Nations Framework Convention on Climate Change (UNFCCC), which entered into force in 1994.
 In addition, Finland is a party to the Kyoto Protocol, which supplements the UNFCCC.
 It entered into force in February 2005.
 Paris Agreement was adopted on 2015 and the reporting under PA will start in the 2021 inventory year.
 The Paris Agreement supplements the UN Framework Convention on Climate Change (UNFCCC) concluded in 1992.
 The parties have agreed on the reporting of emissions by the UNFCCC, Kyoto Protocol and Paris Agreement decisions.
 In addition to emissions, the reporting covers the uptake of greenhouse gases from the atmosphere (removals/sinks).

-Statistics Finland, the Finnish Environment Institute (SYKE), the Natural Resources Institute Finland (Luke) and the VTT Technical Research Centre of Finland participate in the production of the statistics.
+Statistics Finland, the Finnish Environment Institute (SYKE), the Natural Resources Institute Finland (Luke) and the VTT Technical Research Centre of Finland participate in the production of the statistics and in the calculation of emissions and removals as actual expert organisations.
 Other key parties are the ministries involved in the drafting of the climate policy: the Ministry of the Environment, the Ministry of Agriculture and Forestry, the Ministry of Economic Affairs and Employment and the Ministry of Transport and Communications.
 The resources of the national monitoring mechanism are allocated to the expert organisations via the performance guidance of the relevant ministries.

 Further information: Statistical legislation